nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 The Profile Panel allows you to display your own or your contact's information.

-The Profile Panel will display basic information like your / contact's
+The Profile Panel will display basic information such as:
 1. Name
 2. Phone number
 3. Email address
+4. Telegram Handle
-4. Nearest home MRT station
+5. Nearest home MRT station
-5. Current modules enrolled in NUS.
-6. Group association.
+6. Modules taken in current NUS Semester
+7. Groups

 <img src="images/UG_ui_pictures/Profile.svg" style="width:40%;margin:1% 1% 1% 30%">